Chapel of the Snows

-The Chapel of the Snows is a non-denominational Christian church located at the United States' McMurdo Station on Ross Island, Antarctica, and is one of eight churches on Antarctica.
-It was built in 1956 from scrap materials, and this one burned down in 1978, but it was rebuilt ten years later.
-That one also burned down, and the latest version was built after that.
-It is the only interfaith church in Antarctica having both Protestant and Catholic services.
-In addition, the Church also hosts several other religious groups and community organizations such as a sobriety group.
+The Chapel of the Snows is a non-denominational Christian church at the United States' McMurdo Station on Ross Island, Antarctica.
+Initially built from scrap material in 1956, it burned down in 1978 and was rebuilt in 1989.
+It is one of eight churches on Antarctica and the only interfaith church there, having both Protestant and Catholic services.
+In addition, the Church also hosts several other religious groups and community organizations, including a sobriety group.
 Each year the famed Erebus Chalice is brought down for the austral summer.

-The church is noted for its southerly religious location, and unique architectural flourishes such as penguins in the stained glass windows.
+The church is noted for its southerly religious location and unique architectural flourishes, such as penguins in the stained glass windows.